virt-inno-lab/backend-service/README.md

 have limited roles, so in case of token leak or something else, we reduce the blast radius.

+### Logging
+Logging is implemented using [Yandex Data Stream](https://yandex.cloud/en/docs/data-streams/concepts/glossary?utm_source=console&utm_medium=help-center&utm_campaign=data-streams) service, which is simple to use and simple to integrate into the production environment.
+It uses boto3 as a client and Yandex Cloud managed kinesis installation to ingest logs.

 ## Installation

 ### Backend requirements installation